How Do I Test Whether I Am Pregnant or Not?

 The display on the pregnancy test stick will vary, depending on the brand.
 Most tests indicate the result through lines:

-- One line means you are pregnant.
+• One line means you are pregnant.

-- No line means you are not pregnant.
+• No line means you are not pregnant.

 Sometimes pregnancy tests have a control window beside the test window:

-- A line appears in the control window to indicate that the test is working properly.
-If only the control line is visible, this means:
+• A line in the control window indicates that the test is working correctly.
+If only the control line is visible, this means: The test worked — not pregnant.

-The test worked - not pregnant. - If two lines are visible, one in each window, this means:
+• If two lines are visible, one in each window, this means: The test worked — pregnant.

-Words may appear on digital tests, such as, "not pregnant.”
+Words may appear on digital tests, such as "not pregnant.”

 How Reliable Is the Result?